github/docs/content/repositories/working-with-files/managing-large-files/about-large-files-on-github.md

 ## Removing files from a repository's history

-{% warning %}
+> [!WARNING]

-**Warning**: These procedures will permanently remove files from the repository on your computer and {% data variables.location.product_location %}.
+> These procedures will permanently remove files from the repository on your computer and {% data variables.location.product_location %}.
 If the file is important, make a local backup copy in a directory outside of the repository.

-{% endwarning %}

 ### Removing a file added in the most recent unpushed commit